Infinity Integrated Publishing Center

 Abbreviation: One Health Microbiol.
 Infect.

-Publication frequency: Articles are published online upon acceptance
+Publication frequency: 1 volume per year (Articles are published online upon acceptance)

 Review process: Peer-reviewed